redhat-openstack/openstack-puppet-modules/README.md

 which connects the agent to an OpsCenter instance (default **undef**).

+### Class: cassandra::dsc_repo

+An optional class that will allow a suitable repository to be configured from which packages for the DataStax Community Edition can be downloaded.

+#### Parameters

+This class has no parameters.

 ### Class: cassandra::firewall_ports

-An optional class to configure incoming network ports on the hostthat are relevant to the cassandra installation.
+An optional class to configure incoming network ports on the host that are relevant to the cassandra installation.
 If firewalls are being managed already, simply do not include this module in your manifest.